sparkleo-io/flutter_blue_background/README.md

 ### Change the compileSdkVersion and minSdkVersion for Android

-flutter_blue_plus is compatible only from compileSdkVersion version 34 and minSdkVersion 21.
+flutter_blue_background is compatible only from compileSdkVersion version 34 and minSdkVersion 21.
 So you should change this in **android/app/build.gradle**:

 ```dart
 android {